mchael-maicro/astro-sanity-starter/README.md

 ## Django AI Assistant API

-This repository also contains a standalone Django project in `django_ai_app/` that exposes a REST API and AI-powered chat assistant capable of performing CRUD operations on knowledge base documents and reading files from the project.
+This repository also contains a standalone Django project in `django_ai_app/` that exposes a REST API and AI-powered chat assistant named **Michael** capable of performing CRUD operations on knowledge base documents and reading files from the project.
+When the assistant responds directly to a user it introduces itself as Michael and includes the greeting “How can I assist you today?”.

 ### Prerequisites